godwinyyung/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a statistician devoted to the use of appropriate methodology in pharmaceutical development.
+I am a statistician devoted to improving public health through the use of appropriate methodology in pharmaceutical development.
 Since July 2020, I have been working in the Methods, Collaboration and Outreach (MCO) group at Genentech/Roche.